Doctoral (PhD) Dissertation Defenses

 Please review the entirety of GRS formatting guidelines document and make appropriate changes to your dissertation.

-In addition, you may want to meet with the GRS Records Officer to review the formatting of your dissertation before it is officially submitted.
+In addition, you must email the GRS Records Officer at least 3 weeks prior to your defense in to review the formatting of your dissertation.

 At least 3 weeks in advance of your defense, forward and a copy of your properly formatted abstract (preferably in pdf format) and a completed Abstract Approval Form to the Program Coordinator.
 Please have your adviser review your abstract and sign the approval form before returning it to the Coordinator.
 The Coordinator will then ensure that the GDRS Director and the Director of Graduate Studies review and approve the abstract before it is sent to the GRS.
 Once the Dean approves your abstract, GRS Records will contact you directly.